Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 12: 09/17/25: Did A stack Problem
 Did a common stack problem and managed to get the brute force solution first try.
 It was a medium, so I guess that is new.
 Still I have alot to go.
+Also I did the easy valid parenthesis problem.
+The logic is what gets me on it but I understand how a stack works.